Waikato highway traffic delayed by two crashes

 The second crash was reported around 3.20pm and involved three vehicles and a truck, it appears a number of people have received minor to moderate injuries.

-Diversions are in place on SH1 near SH29 and NZ Police issued a statement at 4.16pm advising motorists to expect delays.
+Diversions are in place on SH1 near SH29 and police issued a statement at 4.16pm advising motorists to expect delays.

 Stay up to date with the Waikato Herald